Thinking to develop a mobile wallet app? You are at the right place.

 Mobile wallet app security is a significant factor as 55% of respondents during a survey stated that their biggest fear was a security breach while transacting using the digital payment platform.

 The security factor has led to developers taking drastic measures to nip the issue in the bud since the mobile wallet apps contain sensitive bank information of users.
-The security measures enforced are the use of biometric protection and end-to-end encryption during transactions.
-Developers know that mobile wallet apps in the future and are here in the long run, as more emphasis is on the technological enhancement of the apps.
+The security measures enforced are biometric protection and end-to-end encryption during transactions.
+Developers know that mobile wallet apps are in the future and are here in the long run, as more emphasis is on the technological enhancement of the apps.

-The mobile app development cost depends on two factors: the completion timeframe and the number of developers available for the project.
-The development of a basic mobile wallet app range in-between $25,000 to $ 50,000 while advancing digital wallets apps like Paytm and Google pay will cost around $ 100,000 to $150,000.
+The mobile app development cost depends on two factors – the completion timeframe and the number of developers available for the project.
+The development of a basic mobile wallet app range in-between $25,000 to $ 50,000, while advancing digital wallets apps like Paytm and Google pay will cost around $ 100,000 to $150,000.